welegionsr/bank-dashboard/README.md

 This project is a backend service for a mock banking application, developed to practice various libraries and tools.
 It features basic authentication and transaction management.
 ### Features

-  - User Authentication: Implements basic user registration and login functionalities.
+  - User Authentication: Implements user registration and login functionalities with password hashing and JWT-based authentication.
-  - Transaction Management: Allows users to perform and track simple banking transactions.
+  - Transaction Management: Allows users to perform and track simple banking transactions, including validation for sender and receiver accounts.
+  - API Documentation: Integrated Swagger UI for detailed API documentation and easy testing of endpoints.
+  - Rate Limiting: Ensures secure and controlled access to the API by limiting the number of requests per client.
+  - Input Validation: Validates incoming data to ensure consistency and security using middleware.
+  - Error Handling: Centralized error handling for better debugging and user feedback.
+  - Environment Configuration: Supports environment-based configuration using .env files.
+  - Docker Support: Provides containerized deployment for easy setup and scalability.

 ## Technologies Used